 PricewaterhouseCoopers LLP, at their principal offices in Toronto, Ontario, are the auditors of the Guardian Funds.
-The auditors will audit each Guardian Fund's annual financial statements and provide an opinion as to whether they present fairly, in all material respects, the Guardian Fund's financial position, financial performance and cash flows in accordance with IFRS.
-The auditors are independent with respect to the Guardian Funds within the meaning of the Rules of Professional Conduct of the Chartered Professional Accountants of Ontario.
+The auditors will audit each Guardian Fund's annual financial statements and provide an opinion as to whether they present fairly, in all material respects, each Guardian Fund's financial position, financial performance and cash flows in accordance with IFRS.
+The auditors have advised that they are independent with respect to the Guardian Funds within the meaning of the Code of Professional Conduct of the Chartered Professional Accountants of Ontario.